featbit/featbit/README.md

 Feature flag is a modern engineering technology that decouples code deployments from feature releases, giving you control over when and which end-users see which features.

-**FeatBit** provides a holistic framework for manage feature flags that enabling teams to use flags on a massive scale across various use cases, such as:
+**FeatBit** provides a holistic framework for managing feature flags that enables teams to use flags on a massive scale across various use cases, such as:

 - Shipping software safer and faster by rolling out features progressively to target users without redeployment.
 - Measuring the impact of features’ rollouts and running A/B tests to improve feature quality.